About Us

 We aim to uplift communities by aiding low-income families and individuals to attain self-sufficiency.
 Providing direct services and collaborating with partners, we strive to reduce poverty and create opportunities.

 Welcome to the official website of Kentucky River Foothills Development Council, Inc., affectionately known as Foothills.
 Established in 1962, Foothills is the primary provider of essential social services in Clark, Estill, Madison, and Powell counties.
-We became a community action agency in 1964 to leverage the resources of the national War on Poverty for the benefit of our clients.
+We became a community action agency in 1964.

 Mission Statement